soedinglab/PMGen/README.md

 ## Examples

-Here are several practical examples to demonstrate how to use ParseFold-MHC:
+Here are several practical examples to demonstrate how to use PMGen:

 Start by setting up your variables:
 ```